NetCrusherOrg/netcrusher-java/README.md

-# NetCrusher
+# NetCrusher for Java

-NetCrusher is TCP/UDP proxy that sit in the middle between client and server and allows to check both sides on proper failover functionality.
+NetCrusher is TCP/UDP proxy for java that sit in the middle between client and server and allows to check both sides on proper failover.

 * emulates network failures that lead to remote socket closing
 * emulates slow network (TBD)